turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 5 runs, 1 assertions, 1 failures, 4 errors, 0 skips
 ```

-One failure and four errors.
 Not a single test is passing.

-OK, let's look at all those errors:
+Let's look at all those errors:

 ```plain
   1) Error: